lanl-ansi/WaterModels.jl/docs/src/math-model.md

 #### Pipes
 Pipes are the primary means for transporting water in a WDN.
-Water flowing through a pipe will exhibit frictional loss due to contact with the pipe wall.
+Water flowing through a pipe will exhibit frictional energy loss due to contact with the pipe wall.
 In WaterModels, energy loss relationships that link pipe flow and head (i.e., "head loss" equations) are modeled by the Darcy-Weisbach or Hazen-Williams equations [3], requiring the constraints
 ```math
 \begin{equation*}